Jerry Brudos: Investigation

 The most predominant factors in linking the deaths of Salee and Sprinker to the same perpetrator were the facts that both young women had been bound with the same brand of electrical flex and that both had been weighted with car components, suggesting their murderer may have been an electrician or mechanic.
-In an effort to trace the origin of the auto components, several officers questioned employees and proprietors of all garages and junkyards in western Oregon.
+In an effort to trace the origin of the car components, several officers questioned employees and proprietors of all garages and junkyards in western Oregon.
 Upon formally identifying both women, investigators also began questioning their family members and acquaintances.
 (Note: Two months prior to the discoveries of Salee and Sprinker, a fisherman had discovered the decomposed body of a 15-year-old Forest Grove girl named Stephanie Vilcko in Gales Creek.
 Vilcko had been missing since July 27, 1968.
 The circumstances surrounding Vilcko's disappearance, murder and discovery initially led investigators to connect her death to those of Salee and Sprinker.
 Her death was later determined to be unrelated to the case.)

 Police questioning of Sprinker's fellow students at Oregon State University revealed several female students had received phone calls in recent months from a man claiming to be a Vietnam veteran who had asked to take them on dates.
 This man had used various aliases.
 Almost all had either refused or simply hung up the phone; however, one had recently felt a degree of pity and allowed the man to take her on a date.
 She described this man as being Caucasian, in his late twenties or early thirties, slightly overweight, with thinning "blondish-red" hair and freckles; his vehicle had been a dirty station wagon "with kids' clothes in it", leading her to believe he had actually been married.

 The date itself had been a largely unpleasant experience, and Brudos had sensed the student's increasing unease in his presence, at one point indicating she had reason to be wary, stating: "Think of those two girls who were found in the river."
 Upon driving her home at the end of the date, he had asked her why she had changed her mind and agreed to accompany him, to which she replied she had been curious.
 According to the student, Brudos replied: "How did you know I wouldn't take you to the river and strangle you?"